Last Updated on

 None of this I notice in the restaurant as I enjoy the meal with a glass of wine after a successful first day.

 Life on the train

 In the morning, when I wake up, we’re almost in Alice Springs.
 I’m sharing the cabin with my father and there’s not too much space to get ready.
 What room there is, though, is used efficiently.

-I’ll write more about my time there soon but I can assure you that Uluru is just as magical as you would expect – if not more.
+I’ve written more about my time there but I can assure you that Uluru is just as magical as you would expect – if not more.
 Seeing the rock close up gives you angles and perspectives you couldn’t imagine exist.
-I can’t wait to share some of my photos.

 For most of the train passengers, their day involves discovering Alice Springs or the nearby Simpsons Gap, another beautiful part of the outback.
 But in the evening, we all come together again.

 Tonight there’s a special dinner planned off the train at the Alice Springs Telegraph Station.